microsoft/pi-azure-recipes/03_cv/readme.md

 ### Create a computer vision resource

-1. Fist you'll need to create [a computer vision resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesComputerVision)
+1. First you'll need to create [a computer vision resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesComputerVision)

 1. Select your subscription

-1. For your resource group select *Create new*, and give your resource group a name
+1. For resource group select *Create new*, and give your resource group a name

-1. Select a Location that is located near you
+1. Select a Location that is near you

 1. Give your computer vision resource a name